-ASCS partners with John Brown University, Bryan College and Regent University to offer ELEVEN dual enrollment courses.
-Courses are offered in English, science, American History and Government, mathematics, Spanish, public speaking, and Bible.
+ASCS partners with John Brown University, Grand Canyon University and Regent University to offer multiple dual enrollment courses.
+Courses are offered in English, Science, Mathematics, Public Speaking.
 Qualified juniors or seniors enroll in one or more of these institutions and receive college credit upon successful completion of the course (C or higher).

-The courses are taught at Atlantic Shores in the regular schedule by our teachers, who are adjunct professors at their respective college or university.
-Students receive a reduced tuition rate, and these universities have waived all other normal fees, making these courses very affordable.
-The courses are taught using the university’s curriculum, and students will have to purchase any required textbooks.
+The courses are taught at Atlantic Shores in the regular schedule by our teachers or online by adjunct professors at their respective college or university.
+Students receive a reduced tuition rate making these courses very affordable.
+The courses are taught using the university’s curriculum and students will have to purchase any required textbooks.

-Prerequisites for DE courses include a 3.0 cumulative GPA, a 90% or higher average in the previous course (85% for math), and teacher/counselor recommendations.
+Prerequisites for DE courses include a 3.0 cumulative GPA, a 85% or higher average in the previous course.
 In addition, JBU requires an acceptable PSAT, SAT or ACT score.

-ASCS also offers AP Music Theory to students 10th grade or above.
-Students take the AP Music Theory exam in May, with the potential of earning college credit for the course.
+ASCS also offers selected AP courses to students 11th grade or above.
+Students will take the AP exams in May, with the potential of earning college credit for the course.